Maryada Ramanna: Reception

-The film received generally positive reviews from critics.
+The film received favourable reviews from critics.
 Raghu Chaitanya from CNN-IBN said "The climax is perhaps the only drawback in the entire movie as the director opts to take the clichéd path of emotions and love.
 Sunil perfectly fits the bill as the innocent guy who comes back to sell his land and make money [...]
 SS Rajamouli emerges a winner showing that he can make good movies without huge budgets and big star cast."
 The Times of India gave a two and a half stars explained "Comedian Sunil, who turned hero with Andalaramudu a few years ago this time returns with another roaring comic flick and puts in a restrained performance.
 However, a well-designed set, great cinematography and mellifluous tunes by Keeravani takes this comic caper to a different plane."

 Sify which gave a verdict as "Worth a watch" further noted "Sunil would no longer look like a comedy hero.
 His dances are simply superb, Saloni is beautiful and holds natural sex appeal.
 It is unfortunate that her talents remained undetected for the last three years, but for Rajamouli, now.
 She performed with perfection all through the movie.
 Definitely, she awaits a bright future hereafter, it seems.
 Maryada Ramanna has a judicious mix of fun, thrill and suspense."
 Rediff gave a three stars, commented Maryada Ramanna is thoroughly enjoyable.
 Rajamouli sure has a winner on his hands.
 Sunil is able to captivate the audience and Saloni looks pretty and is convincing too.
 Nagineedu portrays the role brilliantly.
 There are quite a few others like Brahmaji, Anuj Gurwara and Rao Ramesh who perform well."

 Remakes

 Maryada Ramanna was remade in several languages.
 Nagineedu reprised his role from the original film in the Tamil and Malayalam versions.
+It is Rajamouli's second most remade film behind Vikramarkudu, which was remade six times in five languages.

 Box office

 The film grossed ₹1 crore in its first weekend of release in the United States.
 The film collected a share of ₹10.58 crore (after tax and theatre rentals) within 7 days in India.
-Overall the film managed to gross over 40 crore ($8.75 million) with a distributors' share of over 29 crore ($6.35 million) and was amongst the top grossers of the year 2010.